 Having completed the ‘Big Steep’ and strutting off into the distance, Lurch and I located Kim on the XT at the south end of the foothills buzzing about in a dry gully.
 “Check this out!” he proclaimed driving the XT up the east gully slope then turning around to dive back down that slope and across the gully floor to climb up the west gully slope where he once again turned down to dive towards the east slope.
 Building up rhythm, he got a good slalom going.
 “But be careful,” he added, “there’s nothing beyond the west ridge but long tumble down.”

 Lurch, as always, paid no attention to the warning and I, self-declared Lurch Master, Conqueror of the Big Steep followed suit.
 Twisting into the throttle we ripped up the east slope, leaned deep to turn towards the west slope then dashed across the gully floor for the next half of the slalom.
 As my eyes crested the west ridge I became intimately aware that Kim and the XT had undersold their warning.
 What opened before Lurch and me was not long tumble down but rather sheer chasm of doom.
 Such a pickle.
 Going far too fast to turn back and facing decline too steep to ride out I leapt off Lurch abandoning him to his fate leaving me to endure a motorcycle unencumbered hard landing.
 It worked.
-Lurch thud to a horrid stop before topping the crest while I, flapping wildly, remained upright popping over the peak before skidding on my butt down the reverse slope several feet.
+Lurch thud to a horrid stop before topping the crest while I, flapping wildly, remained upright popping over the peak then skidding nearly 15 feet on my butt down the reverse slope.
 Seeing me climb back atop the ridge and dust myself off Kim doubled over in laughter, “I told you to be careful!”

 “Not my bike!”
 I rejoined raising my hands beside my shoulders before climbing down the gully side slope towards the undamaged Lurch.
 Only upon wrapping my hands around the handlebar grips did I discover a painfully overextended right thumb.
 A tender reminder that it was I who aborted the decline attempt, not Lurch.